Skip to main content

 In Kone, arrays are just value classes that wrap Kotlin stdlib arrays.
 But they have a bit of advantage:

 1. There are KoneArray and KoneXXXArrays variants (XXX is a name of primitive type) that are immutable.
 It allows one to use performant arrays on JVM while providing safe API.
-Of course, there are mutable KoneArray and KoneMutableXXXArrays variants.
+Of course, there are mutable KoneMutableArray and KoneMutableXXXArrays variants.

 2. They inherit KoneList and KoneSettableList interfaces which makes their usage a bit more flexible.